juandez87/ELMA-Rasp-detection/README.md

 - Implement ELMA into Raspberry Pi.
 - Define a StateMachine called 'detection' with ELMA combining an ultrasonic sensor and a servo motor.
     <img src="images/Statemachine_detection.PNG" width="620"></image>
-- Utilize a library that allows me to use the bi-directional I/O pins in C++.
+- Utilize a library that allows me to use the bi-directional GPIO pins in C++.
 - Implement google test.

 Resources